KScott6/aRborist/README.md

 ## Setup and software download

-You'll need to have run the complete basic aRborist pipeline before attempting this pipeline.
+This pipeline is optional and is fully independent of the host assessment pipeline.
+You can run either or both of these pipelines, in any order, after completing the basic metadata curation step of the basic arborist pipeline.

-You also need to download some external software before you proceed:  MAFFT (for alignment), TrimAl (for sequence trimming), and IQ-TREE (to actually create the phylogenetic trees).
+You will need to download some external software before you proceed:  MAFFT (for alignment), TrimAl (for sequence trimming), and IQ-TREE (to actually create the phylogenetic trees).
 You will also need a software to view the phylogenies, such as [FigTree](https://github.com/rambaut/figtree/releases) or [TreeViewer](https://treeviewer.org/).

 If you have conda installed on your computer, you can easily install the software: